Joe Biden, Kanye West, Elon Musk among targets of apparent Twitter Bitcoin hack

 Obama's office had no immediate comment.
 The FBI said it was aware of Twitter's security breach, but declined further comment.

-In a tweet, Twitter noted that it was aware of a "security incident impacting accounts on Twitter."
-The San Francisco company said it is investigating and promised an update shortly.
-It did not reply immediately to requests for comment.

-The apparently fake tweets were all quickly deleted, although The Associated Press was able to capture screenshots of several before they disappeared.
-The security problem was severe enough for Twitter to warn that many of its more than 166 million daily users might be unable to tweet or reset their passwords while the company tried to lock things down.
+The apparently fake tweets were all quickly deleted, although the Associated Press was able to capture screenshots of several before they disappeared.

+In several tweets, Twitter said it believes the incident was a "coordinated social engineering attack" that targeted some of its employees with access to internal systems and tools.
+They were then used to take control of many high-profile and verified accounts and tweet from them.

+The company said it immediately locked down the affected accounts and removed the tweets posted by the attackers.
+It also temporarily blocked verified users from tweeting while the company investigated the issue.

 Among the political figures targeted, the hack mostly appeared to target Democrats or other figures on the left, drawing comparisons to the 2016 campaign.
 U.S. intelligence agencies established that Russia engaged in coordinated attempts to interfere in those U.S. elections through social media tampering and various hacks, including targeting the various campaigns and major party organizations.